jbosstm/narayana/qa/README.txt

 Set the JAVA_HOME to the older version of Java you may want to run tests on..

 Run 'ant'.
-This builds the JTS version of the product test classes by calling tests/build-jts.xml, then builds a .zip file with the QA distribution, which contains the tests plus the product itself copied in from your installation above, plus the database drivers, plus some config files.
+This target will build JTA/JTS version of the product if the JBossTS build was JTA/JTS.
+The builds generates a .zip file with the QA distribution, which contains the tests plus the product itself copied in from your installation above, plus the database drivers, plus some config files and a copy of the JBoss AS if built with 'ant -Das=true'.

 To deploy the built product QA distribution to the DTF: